This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 • restrict of processing your personal data.

-• transfer of your personal data.
+• transfer of your personal data (data portability).

 • withdraw consent to any consent that you have previously given.